• Skip to primary navigation

 Chicken Pot Pie Casserole on a blue plate

-Chicken Pot Pie Casserole is a simple dinner recipe to whip together.
-Instead of making a labor intensive full on pot pie, use our easy hacks to turn your pie into a casserole that tastes just as delicious!
+Chicken Pot Pie Casserole is a delicious dinner recipe to whip together.
+Instead of making this a labor intensive meal, use our easy short cuts to turn your pot pie into a creamy chicken casserole that tastes delicious!

-If you make this delicious Chicken Pot Pie recipe, please let me know.
+If you make this family favorite creamy Chicken Pot Pie casserole recipe, please let me know.
 You can leave a comment with a star rating below.
 I would enjoy knowing how you liked it!

 red rectangle saying follow me on pinterest